ceblfe/Data_Mining_with_SAS_KC/README.md

   3. Data_Mining_with_SAS.docx
   4. README.twbx

-You need a SAS account to watch the solution.
+You need a SAS account to view the solution.

 ## 1. data/